Blog

 TriWest VA Community Care Home Health in SW Fort Worth/Burleson, TX

-If your family member is a veteran receiving care through the VA, TriWest's role in your situation is as the VA CCN administrator — not as a TRICARE insurer.
-If your family member is an active-duty service member, military retiree, or dependent, their coverage runs through TRICARE, which is a separate authorization and eligibility process.
+If your family member is a veteran receiving care through the VA, TriWest's role is as the VA CCN administrator.
+If your family member is an active-duty service member, military retiree, or dependent, their coverage runs through TRICARE — a separate eligibility and authorization process.
+Both programs may cover home health care.
+This article focuses specifically on TriWest VA Community Care home health for veterans in the Burleson and SW Fort Worth area.
+For more on TRICARE-specific coverage, see our article on TRICARE home health care in SW Fort Worth/Burleson.

 When a VA provider authorizes home health through the Community Care Network, a range of skilled and supportive services may be covered.
 Coverage is tied to the specific authorization the VA issues — the authorization specifies the services, frequency, and duration approved for that veteran.
+The following services are among those most commonly authorized for veterans in the SW Fort Worth and Burleson area.

 Skilled Nursing at Home